 Our counselling service produces a range of information leaflets on various topics and issues, which can be downloaded on ELITE.

 The series of self-help books by Overcoming cover more than 30 common mental health difficulties.

-Our students can also access free online support through Big White Wall.
+Our students can also access free online support through Together All.
 The service provides 24/7 online peer and professional support, with trained counsellors.
-Big White Wall provides a safe space online to get things off your chest, explore your feelings and learn how to improve and self-manage your mental health and wellbeing.
+Together All provides a safe space online to get things off your chest, explore your feelings and learn how to improve and self-manage your mental health and wellbeing.
 It is totally anonymous, so no one will know you’ve chosen to use it unless you tell them.

-Information on how to register with Big White Wall can be found on the counselling service page on ELITE in the Health and Wellbeing section.
+Information on how to register with Together All can be found on the counselling service page on ELITE in the Health and Wellbeing section.

 Practical tips for good mental health:

 - Keep physically active